Minimising the expected commute time: The dynamic control problems

 A moment\rq{}s consideration shows that it is not appropriate to model the dynamic version of the problem by allowing the drift to be chosen adaptively.
 If we were permitted to do this then we could choose a very large positive drift until the diffusion reaches 1 and then a very large negative drift to force it back down to 0.
-The corresponding optimal payoffs for Problems \ref{prob2} and \ref{prob3}. would be 0 and 1 respectively.
+The corresponding optimal payoffs for Problems \ref{prob2} and \ref{prob3} would be 0 and 1 respectively.
 We choose, instead, to consider the problem where the drift may be chosen dynamically at each level, but only when the diffusion first reaches that level.
 Formally, reverting to the finite drift setup, we are allowed to choose controls from the collection $\M$ of adapted processes $\mu$ with the constraint that \eqn \mu_t=\mu_{\T_{X_t}}, \endeqn or continuing the generalised setup, to choose scale measures dynamically, in such a way that $s\rq{}(X_t)$ is adapted.

-Although these are very non-standard control problems we are able to solve them -- mainly because we can exhibit an explicit solution, to whit, following the same control as in the \lq\lq{}static\rq\rq{} case. \rem Note that this last statement would not be true if our constraint was not on the set $[0,y]$.
+Although these are very non-standard control problems we are able to solve them -- mainly because we can exhibit an explicit solution-- following the same control as in the \lq\lq{}static\rq\rq{} case. \rem Note that this last statement would not be true if our constraint was not on the set $[0,y]$.
 To see this, consider the case where our constraint is on the set $[y,1]$.
 If the controlled diffusion starts at $x>0$ then there is a positive probability that it will not reach zero before hitting 1, in which case the drift will not have been chosen at levels below $I_{\T_1}$, the infimum on $[0, \T_1]$.
 Consequently, on the way down we can set the drift to be very large and negative below $I_{\T_1}$ Thus the optimal dynamic control will achieve a strictly lower payoff than the optimal static one in this case.
 We do not pursue this problem further here but intend to do so in a sequel. \endrem

-We need to define the set of admissible controls quite carefully and two approaches suggest themselves: the first is to restrict controls to choosing a drift with the property (\ref{drift}) whilst the second is to allow suitable random scale functions.
+As pointed out before, two approaches for the set of admissible controls are available: the first is to restrict controls to choosing a drift with the property (\ref{drift}) whilst the second is to allow suitable random scale functions.